-Driven by principal experts in the field of international education, WISE 2017 offers intensive pre-conference learning opportunities for educators.
-Pre-conference workshops will take place on Wednesday, February 8, 2017.
+Driven by principal experts in the field of international education, WISE 2018 offers intensive pre-conference learning opportunities for educators.

 Workshops require separate registration from the WISE conference itself.

-Registration for pre-conference workshops is open through January 27, 2016 or until full.
+Registration for pre-conference workshops is open through January 27, 2018 or until capacity is reached.

 The pre-conference registration fee includes continental breakfast, lunch, coffee breaks and snacks on Wednesday, February 7, 2018.
 Participants are responsible for their own dinner.